yiisoft/docs/guide/en/concept/aliases.md

 ## Using aliases in configuration

-It is preferred to resolve aliases at configuration level so services get URLs and paths as ready to use strings:
+It's preferred to resolve aliases at configuration level, so services get URLs and paths as ready to use strings:

 ```php
 <?php